vikasrana2006/sql-docs/docs/advanced-analytics/install/sql-r-services-windows-install.md

 + A database engine instance is required.
 You cannot install just R, athough you can add it incrementally to an existing instance.

-+ Do not install R Services on a failover cluster.
++ Do not install R Services as failover cluster resource.
 The security mechanism used for isolating R processes is not compatible with a Windows Server failover cluster environment.

 + Do not install R Services on a domain controller.
 The R Services portion of setup will fail.